StoreScanners › Lixel K2

 What the K2 Is Built For

-The Lixel K2 is a second-generation handheld LiDAR scanner from XGRIDS.
+The Lixel K2 is the second-generation handheld LiDAR scanner from XGRIDS.
 It is a lightweight, single-operator capture device designed for the work that fills most professionals' weekly reality capture schedules: real estate measurement, construction progress documentation, heritage preservation, stockpile volume measurement, and as-built capture for engineering and BIM workflows.

 The K2 is one configuration.
 One SKU.
 Built-in RTK is standard, not an upgrade.
 There is no package decision to make and no add-on module to forget.
 Walk in, scan, deliver coordinates that match your survey control or BIM model the moment you walk out.